WS-EE/-NM2023-Skill39-Public/README.md

 ```

 ### ZABBIX
-Clone the previously created Linux template and connect the TRT network adapter to it.
+Clone the previously created Linux template and connect the VLND network adapter to it.

 As bare minimum the internal network IP addresses needs to be configured in the VM after cloning.<br>
 Set the IP address in the `/etc/network/interfaces` as such: